• Skip to main content

 July 26, 2018 by SF Parrott

-FIRESIDE PRESS, is the hybrid division of FSP, offering the same professional services.
-FIRESIDE PRESS titles are regularly reviewed by First Steps Publishing for new, talented authors.
-While there is no guarantee of the number of titles First Steps will sign each year, this is a way to get your foot in the door.
+FIRESIDE PRESS (CM Publishing / Soul Fire Press), is the hybrid division of FSP, offering the same professional services.
+Our titles are regularly reviewed by First Steps Publishing for new, talented authors.
+While there are no guarantee of the number of titles First Steps will sign each year, this is a way to get your foot in the door.

 Publishing with a Personal Touch